Cdist

 Pros and Cons

-• Resource-intensive: Cdist can be resource-intensive, particularly when performing large backups.
+• Resource-intensive: Cdist can be resource-intensive, especially when managing large environments.

 FAQ